N0rbert/mate-testsuite/caja.md

 caja --check
 ```

-it should end with the following output
+it should end with the following output:

 ```
 running caja_self_check_file_utilities